fellj/introduction-to-RWD/Lessons/introduction-to-RWD-lesson4.1/README.md

 |Narrow    | Up to 30 em    |
 |Medium    | 30 em to 45 em |
 |Wide      | 45 and above   |

+These patterns are applied using media queries.
+See layout.css lines 35-86.